astropy/nbcollection/docs/ci/ci_example.rst

 will raise an error indicating that the file is missing.

 This translates will into how Jupyter Notebooks are built too.
-The errors shown within the CircleCI Build Logs will indicate the exact stack trace that caused the error, however the exact cell will still need to be correctly interpreted.
-This is a limitation of Jupyter Notebooks and the way it counts/tallies Jupyter Cells
+The errors shown within the CircleCI Build Logs will indicate the exact stack trace that caused the error, however the exact cell will still need to be correctly interpreted by the maintainer.
+This is a limitation of Jupyter Notebooks and the way it counts/tallies Jupyter Cells/Kernels.

 `nbcollection-ci` introduces a few new concepts.
 Collections, Categories, and Notebooks.
-Contexts used to generate and invoke isolated build environments.
+All contexts used to generate and invoke an isolated build environment.

 Collections are folders found in the root level of a repository.
 In the example of `spacetelescope/dat_pyinthesky`_.
 Collections are,